daostack/DAOstack-Hackers-Kit/docs/stack/client/querying.md

 ```

 ## Optimizing How Subscriptions Use the Cache
 Since, subscriptions can be expensive, this behavior can be controlled/optimized in several ways.
+The client library uses [Apollo](https://www.apollographql.com/) for data management which offers an intelligent caching and declarative approach to data fetching.

   - [Controlling fetchPolicy](#controlling-apollo-fetchpolicy): controlling cache interaction.
   - [Subscribing to Apollo Cache](#subscribe-to-apollo-cache-changes): getting updates from Apollo cache instead of graphnode server.
   - [FetchAllData and Nested subscription](#use-fetchalldata-with-nested-subscription): by querying larger set at top level and subscribing to Apollo cache for nested queries.